 Based at our 100-acre Sutton Bonington Campus, the school has state-of-the-art facilities for both research and teaching, including:

 - small animal and exotics unit

-The BVM BVS will lead to registrable status with the Royal College of Veterinary Surgeons (RCVS).
-By awarding a veterinary degree, the University is confirming that the graduate is fit to practise to RCVS standards.
+All our veterinary courses lead to registrable status with the Royal College of Veterinary Surgeons (RCVS).
+By awarding a veterinary degree, the University is confirming that you are fit to practise to RCVS standards.
 The course is also fully accredited by the European Associations of Establishments for Veterinary Education (EAEVE).